CSCfi/ida2-command-line-tools/README.md

     ida info -f /2017-04/Experiment_42/test66.dat

-**Retrive info about the root of the staging area of the project:**
+**Retrieve info about the root of the staging area of the project:**

     ida info /

-**Retrive info about the root of the frozen area of the project:**
+**Retrieve info about the root of the frozen area of the project:**

     ida info -f /

+**Retrieve an inventory of all project files stored in the service:**

+    ida inventory